-- a).
-The student has a significant cognitive disability. - b).
-Even with appropriate and allowable instructional accommodations, assistive technology or accessible instructional materials, the student requires modifications to the grade-level general state content standards as defined in rules 6A-6.03411(1)(z) and 6A-1.09401 of the Florida Administrative Code (F.A.C.). - c).
-The student requires direct instruction in academic areas of English language arts, math, social studies and science, based on access points, in order toacquire,generalize and transfer skills across settings. - d).
-The parent must sign consent in accordance with Rule 6A-6.0331(10), F.A.C.
+- The student has a significant cognitive disability. - Even with appropriate and allowable instructional accommodations, assistive technology or accessible instructional materials, the student requires modifications to the grade-level general state content standards as defined in rules 6A-6.03411(1)(z) and 6A-1.09401 of the Florida Administrative Code (F.A.C.). - The student requires direct instruction in academic areas of English language arts, math, social studies and science, based on access points, in order to acquire, generalize and transfer skills across settings. - The parent must sign consent in accordance with Rule 6A-6.0331(10), F.A.C.

-If the IEP team determines that all three of the questions accurately characterize a student's current educational situation, If the student meets all of the criteria for alternate assessment, then the student should be enrolled in access courses and the Florida Standards Alternate Assessment should be used to provide a meaningful evaluation of the student's current academic achievement.
+If the student meets all of the criteria for alternate assessment, the student should be enrolled in access courses and the Florida Standards Alternate Assessment should be used to provide a meaningful evaluation of the student's current academic achievement.

-If "yes" is not indicated in all three areas, then the student does not meet the criteria, the student should be instructed in the general education courses and participate in the general statewide standardized assessments with or without accommodations as appropriate.
+If the student does not meet the criteria, the student should be instructed in general education courses and participate in the general statewide standardized assessments with or without accommodations as appropriate.

 Student performance is assessed four levels of achievement.
 For all grade levels and content areas, the minimum scale score in Achievement Level 3 is identified as the passing score.
 The four achievement levels are:

-Students at this level do not demonstrate an adequate level of success with the Florida Standards Access Points.
+Level 1 Students at this level do not demonstrate an adequate level of success with the Florida Standards Access Points.

-Students at this level demonstrate a limited level of success with the Florida Standards Access Points.

-Students at this level demonstrate a satisfactory level of success with the Florida Standards Access Points.

-Students at this level demonstrate an above satisfactory level of success with the Florida Standards Access Points.
+- Level 2 Students at this level demonstrate a limited level of success with the Florida Standards Access Points. - Level 3 Students at this level demonstrate a satisfactory level of success with the Florida Standards Access Points. - Level 4 Students at this level demonstrate an above satisfactory level of success with the Florida Standards Access Points.